Graylog2/documentation/pages/auditlog/setup.rst

 Logging to the database is always enabled and cannot be disabled.

-All configuration needs to be done in the Graylog server configuration file and in the logging configuration. (only if the log4j2 appender is enabled)
+.. note:: All configuration needs to be done in the Graylog server configuration file
+          **and** in the logging configuration. (only if the log4j2 appender is enabled) Check the :ref:`default file locations page <default_file_location>` for details.

 The web interface can show the current configuration.